“Write once, de-bug everywhere?”

 There have been attempts before, most notably with Java and Java virtual machines back in the ’90s.
 Unfortunately, that particular initiative led to the wry joke, ‘Write once, debug everywhere!‘

-This challenge has been compounded by the growing range of programming languages, editors, OSs and devices.
+This challenge has been compounded by the growing range of programming languages, editors, Operating Systems and devices.
 And more recently, the cloud.
 It’s a challenge Microsoft has embraced with its .NET initiative and in its .Net 6 looks like its vision to ‘write once and run anywhere‘ may become the reality.

 .NET 6 from Microsoft: a modern developer platform